IY314/Rune-OS/app_dev.md

 Let's dissect it line by line.

+1. `from system import utils` and `from system import homepage` import the required modules for this app to function.
-1. `launch()` is required for every app.
-This is executed whenever the app is launched, hence the name.
+2. `launch()` is required for each app.
+It is like the `main()` function in other languages, the one that will be run.
-2. `while True` ensures that your app will be able to run multiple times in one session (a session is a complete run of the app).
+3. `while True` allows this app to run multiple times.
-3. `action` takes the user input to decide the next action.
-This is not required by highly recommended.
-4. `if action == "1"` determines if the option inputted in `action` is 1.
-Be sure to make it into a `str`, or else your app will not function!
-5. `execute_some_code()` is not required.
-It demonstrates that you can have freedom with your app with custom functions, classes, methods, and whatnot.
-6. `else` handles the "Enter anything else to exit."
-7. `from system import homepage` imports the homepage so your app can return to it.
-8. `homepage.launch()` redirects back to the homepage.
-9. `execute_some_code()` is a separate function that is called when `action` is 1.
-10. `print("Hello World")` demonstrates that the app worked; which is the only real output that it gives.
+4. `utils.make_choice_box()` is a function in the `utils` module that provides a fancy choice box at one's convenience.
+The arguments are:
+5. `execute_some_code()` prints "Hello World".